 The Official National Animal of Ireland

 There’s some controversy over Ireland’s national animal.
-Many people think it should be the Irish elk.
-The Irish elk, though, has one huge problem with optics: It’s extinct.
+Many people think it should be the Irish elk; however, this species is extinct.

 The next best choice is the Irish hare, which is the only lagomorph native to Ireland.
 Irish hares are significantly larger than rabbits, weighing as much as 8 pounds.
 They’re famous for the predatory boxing behavior they display during early spring as part of their mating rituals.
 It’s likely that the famous March hare in “Alice in Wonderland” was intended to be an Irish hare.

 While some Irish fauna like the red fox, the badger, the otter, and the pygmy shrew is fairly evenly distributed throughout the island, others like the Irish hare, the red deer, and the pine marten are more likely to be found in one of Ireland’s six national parks and numerous nature preserves:

 - Wicklow Mountains: Protected fauna in the Wicklow Mountains National Park include otters, bats, and endangered bird species such as the whooper swan and the peregrine falcon.